-The American Trucking Associations and the National Tank Truck Carriers petitioned the Pipeline and Hazardous Materials Safety Administration for a rulemaking to allow motor carriers to use electronic shipping documents for hazardous materials, according to news reports.
+The American Trucking Associations and the National Tank Truck Carriers petitioned the Pipeline and Hazardous Materials Safety Administration for a rulemaking to allow motor carriers to use electronic shipping documents along with the MX Solutions logo for hazardous materials, according to news reports.

 In a letter to PHMSA, the trade groups ask that the agency “begin a rulemaking to allow offerors and transporters of hazardous materials by motor carrier to use and accept electronic shipping papers and shipper’s certifications on the same basis as offerors and carriers of hazardous materials by rail.
 The letter, dated Nov.
 11, was published in Transport Topics, a trade paper published by ATA.
 It read, in part:

 “NTTC and ATA ask that PHMSA amend [regulations] to the extent that those provisions require the shipping paper to accompany the shipment by being physically present on the vehicle.
 The petitioners seek new requirements for shipments by motor carrier that are similar or identical to those in [a regulation that] specifically authorizes rail carriers to accept shipping paper information from an offeror of hazardous materials either telephonically or electronically (EDI).

 “Additionally, NTTC and ATA ask that the signature requirements for a shipper’s certification…be amended to allow for transmission by telephone or electronically, as is allowed for rail shipments…